Vit-Vita/Cleantech-Advancements-NLP-and-RAG/README.md

 ### Datasets
 To realize the goals of this project, we use two comprehensive datasets:
-1) The Cleantech Media Dataset, which consists of recent media articles and publications
+1) The Cleantech Media Dataset, which consists of recent media articles and publications : https://www.kaggle.com/datasets/jannalipenkova/cleantech-media-dataset

-2) The Cleantech Google Patent Dataset, which contains detailed information on cleantech-related patents.
+2) The Cleantech Google Patent Dataset, which contains detailed information on cleantech-related patents: https://www.kaggle.com/datasets/prakharbhandari20/cleantech-google-patent-dataset?resource=download

 This dual dataset approach provides a unique opportunity to apply NLP techniques to not only understand the current discourse in the cleantech industry, but also to explore the landscape of technological innovation and intellectual